mikaeljorhult/midi-events/README.md

 ### Events

-Events are triggered when a MIDI message is received from one the ports that the module are listening to.
+Events are triggered when a MIDI message is received from one the ports that the module is listening to.

+For every received message four events are triggered: `message`, `message.type`, `message.type:XX` and `port:XX`where XX is substituted with the note or port of the message.

+This means that when C1 (MIDI note 12) is pressed on a keyboard connected to the first MIDI port it will trigger events `message`, `noteon`, `noteon:12` and `port:0`.
+When key is released events `message`, `noteoff`, `noteoff:12` and `port:0` are triggered.

+#### Message Types

 * `message`: Triggered on any type of message.
 * `noteon`: When a note is pressed.